+Greencell is part of the Westfalia Fruit Group which in turn is part of Hans Merensky Holdings which is governed by the Hans Merensky Trust.
+Greencell operates from two sites in the UK: Kings Hill and Spalding.
+The ripening, packing and supply of avocados to major high street retailers and the wholesale markets is the predominant business.
 Westfalia Fruit is recognised as being one of the largest growers of avocados worldwide with the reputation for supplying superior, organic, Fairtrade & conventional quality fruit year-round.
-Westfalia Fruit is a truly vertically integrated company operating oil and fruit processing plants producing avocado oils, guacamole and dried fruit.
-Westfalia Fruit Group sales offices are in the UK, Europe, North America, Latin America and Southern Africa.
+Westfalia Fruit is a truly vertically integrated company operating oil and fruit processing plants producing avocado oils, guacamole, and dried fruit.
+Westfalia Fruit Group sales offices are in the UK, Europe, North America, Latin America, and Southern Africa.

+Greencell Managing Director and Senior Management team fully endorse this policy statement and work towards ensuring “Slavery and Human Trafficking is prevented within Greencell and its supply chain.
 Elizabeth Williams, CSR Manager, is the nominated person responsible for ensuring that efforts are made to investigate and remediate the risk of Modern Slavery in Greencell’s business and supply chains.

-- Supply Chain
+5. Supply Chain

-Greencell has built long-term relationships, greater than 10 years, with many suppliers throughout the world to include South America, Africa and Europe.
-All products are sourced from approved nominated suppliers who pass Greencell’s stringent supplier approval verification process and meet Greencell’s high ethical expectations and standards within their own supply chains.
+Greencell has built long-term relationships, greater than 10 years, with many suppliers throughout the world to include South America, Africa, and Europe.
+All products are sourced from approved nominated suppliers who pass Greencell’s stringent supplier approval verification process and meet Greencell’s high ethical expectations and standards within their supply chains.

 Greencell is committed to ensuring that there is no modern slavery or human trafficking within the supply chains or in any part of the business.
 Greencell’s modern slavery policies and procedures reflect Greencell’s commitment to acting ethically in all business activities and relationships.
-The policies and procedures are based on universally recognised standards such as the ETI Base Code, UN Guiding Principles on Human Rights and the UK Modern Slavery Act (2015).
+The policies and procedures are based on universally recognised standards such as the ETI Base Code, UN Guiding Principles on Human Rights, and the UK Modern Slavery Act (2015).